Vestaia/Spectral-Reconstructor/Readme.md

 ## License

 This project is licensed under the [Sustainable Use License 1.0](LICENSE.md) (`SUL-1.0`).
 It may be used and modified for personal, noncommercial, or internal business purposes.
 Redistribution must be free of charge and for noncommercial purposes.
+For licensing to use in commercial products, contact me at vestaia.us@gmail.com

 ## Parameters
 The defaults are optimized for 700hz custom Wacom firmware.
 I would recommend using the custom firmware if available for your tablet.